TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 );
 ```

-## Custom server error handling
+### Custom server error handling

-As you just saw, you can provide a `buildContext` function to `createSafeActionClient` function.
+As you just saw, you can provide a `middleware` function to `createSafeActionClient` function.

 You **can** also provide:
-1. A custom logger Promise for server errors, that has the error object `e` as argument.
+1. A custom logger function for server errors, that has the error object `e` as argument.
 By default, they'll be logged via `console.error` (on the server, obviously), but this is configurable.
-2. A Promise called `handleReturnedServerError`, that has the error object `e` as argument, and returns a result object with a `serverError` key.
+2. A function called `handleReturnedServerError`, that has the error object `e` as argument, and returns a result object with a `serverError` key.
 When this option is provided, the safe action client lets you handle returned server errors in a custom way.
 So, if an error occurs on the server, instead of returning back a default message to the client, the custom logic of this function will be used to build the result object.
-Though, the original server error will still be logged and/or passed to the `handleServerErrorLog` Promise, if provided.
+Though, the original server error will still be logged and/or passed to the `handleServerErrorLog` function, if provided.

 ```typescript
 // src/lib/safe-action.ts